Golden Cocker Spaniels Are My Favourite!

 Where a (responsible) breeder has evidence to suggest that any dog has shown signs of rage syndrome, they're unlikely to be used for breeding purposes.

-Thank you for letting me indulge my love for Max on this page!
+Thank you for letting me indulge my love for Max and other golden Cocker Spaniels on this page!

 If you'd like to share a photo of your golden Cocker Spaniel (or any colour, for that matter, we love them all!), simply click on this link and follow the instructions!